viamrobotics/docs/docs/get-started/quickstarts/collect-data.md

 - A camera or a sensor.
   Options:
   - The webcam built into your computer
-  - A USB webcam plugged into your computer or SBC
+  - A USB webcam connected to your computer or SBC
   - A sensor (such as a temperature sensor) wired to your single-board computer's GPIO pins

 ## Instructions

-Select a tab below to collect images from a camera, or to collect readings from a sensor:
+Select a tab below to collect images from a camera or readings from a sensor:

 {{< tabs >}}
 {{% tab name="Collect camera images" %}}